DiegoAE/BOSD/README.md

 sudo apt-get install libboost-all-dev nlohmann-json-dev libarmadillo-dev cmake
 ```

-If the ProMPs functionality is also wanted then you'll need to install TODO.
+Once you have installed these basic dependencies you can use some vanilla emission processes (e.g., i.i.d.
+Gaussian model) and create your own custom emission models.
+If you want to reproduce the paper results and/or use other already-implemented more advanced observation models you'll need to install two extra dependencies:
+* mlpack 3.0.4
+* Probabilistic Movement Primitives (ProMPs)

+Installation instructions for mlpack can be foud [here](https://www.mlpack.org/docs/mlpack-3.0.4/doxygen/build.html).
+TODO: how to install ProMPs.

 #### Building

 Follow the standard procedure for building cmake projects.
-Once you are in repository main directory type:
+Once you are in the repository main directory type:
 ```
 mkdir build
 cd build